livecode/livecode/docs/specs/stackdir.md

 0.0.3   | General rework.
 Self-describing literals; optional named types for all values; removed enums and records from fundamental types; revised lexical analysis; record each object's parent instead of children.
 0.0.4   | Replace `STORAGE_SPEC` separator with "`:`"; change external storage indicator to "`&`" and relocate in property descriptor; simplify grammar slightly; add "`_kind`" file in object directory.
 Added implementation notes appendix.
 0.0.5   | Replace "raw" values by "data" values; require unquoted strings to start with a letter; clarify that the `_parent` file contains a `NAME_STRING`.
-1.0.0   | Initial implemented version.
+0.0.9   | Initial implemented version.
+0.0.10  | Remove SHA-1 and explicit filenames for external values; add "`!flag`" syntax.

 Summary
 -------